sotetsuk/pgx/README.md

 def shuffle(state: State, rng: jnp.ndarray) -> State:
   return state

-# [Design goal]
+# N: num agents
+# A: action space size
+# M: observation dim
+@dataclass
+class State:
+  current_player: jnp.ndarray  # (1,)
+  # 0 ~ N-1.
+Different from turn (e.g., white/black in Chess)
+  # -1 if terminal
+  legal_action_mask: jnp.ndarray  # (A,) one hot mask for current_player
+  is_terminal: jnp.ndarray  #  (1,)
+  is_truncated: jnp.ndarray  #  (1,)
+  ...
+```

+### Design goal
-#   * Be simple than be universal
+* Be simple than be universal
-#
-# [Notes]
-#   * Not RL API but minimam game simulator.
+* Implement AEC

+### Notes
-#   * Does NOT support agent death and creation, which dynmically changes the array size.
+* Does NOT support agent death and creation, which dynmically changes the array size.
 It does not well suit to GPU-accelerated computation.
-#   * Does NOT support chance player.
-(Deos NOT support Poker research)
+* Does NOT support Chance player (Nature player) with action selection.

-#
-# [Concerns]
-#   * Can we support OpenAI Gym API?
-Even if we skip opponent turn, we cannot compute V(s') in AlphaGo.
+### `skip_chance`
+* We prepare skip_chance=True option for some environments.
+This enables to consider value function for "post-decision states" (See AlgoRL book).
+However, we do not allow chance agent to choose action like OpenSpiel.
+This is because the action space of chance agent and usual agent are different.
+Thus, when the chance player is chosen (`current_player=-1`), `action=-1` must be returned to step function.
+Use `shuffle` to make `step` stochastic.

+### truncatation and auto_reset
+* supported by `make(env_id="...", auto_reset=True, max_episode_length=64)`
+* `auto_reset` will replace the terminal state by initial state (but `is_terminal=True` is set)
+* `is_truncated=True` is also set to state

+### FAQ
+  * Does Pgx support OpenAI Gym?  **No.**
+      * OpenAI Gym is for single-agent environment.
+Most of Pgx environments are multi-player games.
+Just defining opponents is not enough for converting multi-agent environemnts to OpenAI Gym environment.
+E.g., in the game of go, the next state s' is defined as the state just after placing a stone in AlhaGo paper.
+However, s' becomes the state after the opponents' play.
+This changes the definition of V(s').
-#   * Does PettingZoo support vector env and auto reset?
-None?
+  * Does Pgx support PettingZoo?  **No.**
+      * As far as we know, PettingZOo does not support vectorized environments (like VectorEnv in OpenAI Gym).
+As Pgx's main feature is highly vectorized environment via GPU/TPU support, We do not currently support PettingZoo API.

+### Concerns
-#   * For efficient computation, current_player must be synchronized? but this is difficult (impossible?).
-The termination timing must be different
+* For efficient computation, current_player must be synchronized? but it seems difficult (or impossible?).
+It is impossible to synchronize the terminations.
-```

 ## Roadmap